This section covers the Models

 is a univariate, non-rolling, online model.

 The MAD model is a robust method for anomaly detection that is less sensitive to outliers in data compared to standard deviation-based models.
 It considers a point as an anomaly if the absolute deviation from the median is significantly large.
-This is the online approximate version, based on t-digests for online quantile estimation. introduced in v1.15.0
+This is the online approximate version, based on t-digests for online quantile estimation Available from v1.15.0 .

 Parameters specific for vmanomaly: